A gift to the endowment is a powerful way to make a transformational contribution.

 Endowed funds are a true donor legacy gift, often named in honor of the donor or loved one.
-Unlike other gifts, which are expended for short-term needs, gifts for a endowment are invested and the principal is held in perpetuity.
+Unlike other gifts, which are expended for short-term needs, gifts for an endowment are invested and the principal is held in perpetuity.
 As the principal investment grows, the interest earned provides a constant source of income over time, enabling long term planning and providing funds which the Law School can depend on for student scholarships and faculty support.
 Endowed funds are typically dedicated to particular purposes, consistent with donor desires, such as faculty chairs and professorships, student endowed scholarships, or gifts to the library.